-The Software Reset (SWRST) Call allows the master to perform a reset of the PCA9633 through the IC-bus, identical to the Power-On Reset (POR) that initializes the registers to their default state causing the outputs to be set HIGH (LED off).
+The Software Reset (SWRST) Call allows the master to perform a reset of the PCA9632 through the IC-bus, identical to the Power-On Reset (POR) that initializes the registers to their default state causing the outputs to be set high-impedance.
 This allows an easy and quick way to reconfigure all device registers to the same condition.

-2. Features
+2. Features and benefits

-- 4 LED drivers.
-Each output programmable at: - Off - On - Programmable LED brightness - Programmable group dimming/blinking mixed with individual LED brightness - 1 MHz Fast-mode Plus IC-bus interface with 30 mA high drive capability on SDA output for driving high capacitive buses - 256-step (8-bit) linear programmable brightness per LED output varying from fully off (default) to maximum brightness using a 97 kHz PWM signal - 256-step group brightness control allows general dimming (using a 190 Hz PWM signal) from fully off to maximum brightness (default) - 256-step group blinking with frequency programmable from 24 Hz to 10.73 s and duty cycle from 0 % to 99.6 % - Four totem pole outputs (sink 25 mA and source 10 mA at 5 V) with software programmable open-drain LED outputs selection (default at totem pole).
-No input function. - Output state change programmable on the Acknowledge or the STOP Command to update outputs byte-by-byte or all at the same time (default to 'Change on STOP'). - Active LOW Output Enable ( $\overline{OE}$ ) input pin.
-LED outputs programmable to '1', '0' or 'high-impedance' (default at power-up) when $\overline{OE}$ is HIGH, thus allowing hardware blinking and dimming of the LEDs (16-pin version only). - 2 hardware address pins (10-pin version) and 7 hardware address pins (16-pin version) allow respectively up to 4 and 126 devices to be connected to the same IC-bus.
-No hardware address pins in the 8-pin version. - 4 software programmable IC-bus addresses (one LED Group Call address and three LED Sub Call addresses) allow groups of devices to be addressed at the same time in any combination (for example, one register used for 'All Call' so that all the PCA9633s on the IC-bus can be addressed at the same time and the second register used for three different addresses so that /3 of all devices on the bus can be addressed at the same time in a group).
-Software enable and disable for IC-bus address. - Software Reset feature (SWRST Call) allows the device to be reset through the IC-bus - 25 MHz internal oscillator requires no external components - Internal power-on reset - Noise filter on SDA/SCL inputs - Edge rate control on outputs - No glitch on power-up - Supports hot insertion - Low standby current - Operating power supply voltage range of 2.3 V to 5.5 V - 5.5 V tolerant inputs - -40 °C to +85 °C operation - ESD protection exceeds 2000 V HBM per JESD22-A114, 200 V MM per JESD22-A115, and 1000 V CDM per JESD22-C101 - Latch-up testing is done to JEDEC Standard JESD78 which exceeds 100 mA
+- 40× power reduction compared to PCA9633 - 4 LED drivers.
+Each output programmable at: - Off - On - Programmable LED brightness - ◆ Programmable group dimming/blinking mixed with individual LED brightness - 1 MHz Fast-mode Plus IC-bus interface with 30 mA high drive capability on SDA output for driving high capacitive buses - 256-step (8-bit) linear programmable brightness per LED output varying from fully off (default) to maximum brightness using a 1.5625 kHz PWM signal in Individual brightness mode - 64-step (6-bit) linear programmable brightness for each LED output varying from fully off (default) to maximum brightness using a 6.25 kHz PWM signal in group dimming mode - In group dimming mode, 16-step group brightness control allows global dimming (using a 190 Hz PWM signal) from fully off to maximum brightness (default) - 256-step (8-bit) linear programmable brightness per LED output varying from fully off (default) to maximum brightness using a 1.5625 kHz PWM signal in group blinking mode - 64-step group blinking with frequency programmable from 24 Hz to 6 Hz and duty cycle from 0 % to 98.4 % - 256-step group blinking with frequency programmable from 6 Hz to 0.09 Hz (10.73 s) and duty cycle from 0 % to 99.6 % - Four totem pole outputs (sink 25 mA and source 10 mA at 5 V) with software programmable open-drain LED outputs selection (default at high-impedance).
+No input function. - 10-pin package option provides two hardware address pins allowing four devices to operate on the same bus - Output state change programmable on the Acknowledge or the STOP Command to update outputs byte-by-byte or all at the same time (default to 'Change on STOP'). - Software Reset feature (SWRST Call) allows the device to be reset through the IC-bus - 400 kHz internal oscillator requires no external components - Internal power-on reset - Noise filter on SDA/SCL inputs - Edge rate control on outputs - No glitch on power-up - Supports hot insertion - Low standby current of < 1 μA - Operating power supply voltage range of 2.3 V to 5.5 V

+- 5.5 V tolerant inputs - -40 °C to +85 °C operation - ESD protection exceeds 5000 V HBM per JESD22-A114 and 1000 V CDM per JESD22-C101 - Latch-up testing is done to JEDEC Standard JESD78 which exceeds 100 mA - Packages offered: TSSOP8, TSSOP10, HVSON8, HVSON10